cybertraining-dsc/sp21-599-356/project/index.md

 Out of the five scenarios in total, the second and third have smaller RMSE than others, and the graphs also show relatively similar results.
 The first and fourth show differences in the beginning and similar trends in the last part.
 However, it is noteworthy that the gap at the beginning of them is very large, but it tends to shrink together at the point of decline and stretch together at the point of increase.

 In the first and fifth scenarios, all data are identical except that they differ in regional scale in temperature and precipitation.
-It is also the same that 12 months of data are used as the training set.
+It is also the same that twelve months of data are used as the training set.
 From the subtle differences in the shape of the resulting graph, it can be seen that the national average data cannot represent the situation in a particular region, and the amount of NG supply differs depending on the circumstances in the region.

 ![Figure 13](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/compared_prediction.png)

 **Figure 13:** Total prediction results: 12 months training set

-As the number of training data changes from 12 months to 24 months, the results are more clearly visible.
+After changing the training set from twelve months to twenty-four months, the results are more clearly visible.
 The second and third prediction graphs have a more similar shape and the RMSE value decreases than the previous setting.
 The results of other scenarios show that the overall shape has improved; contrarily, the shape of the rapidly changing middle part is better in the previous condition.

 ![Figure 14](https://raw.githubusercontent.com/cybertraining-dsc/sp21-599-356/main/project/images/compared_prediction_2.png)